programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 Say you would love to [[work with Brad]].
 Say you are interested in [[working with users]].
 ```
-This passage will present the player with two links: “work with Brad” and “working with users.”
+This passage will present the player with two links: “work with Brad” and “working with users”.
 When you create these links, Twine will automatically create two new passages.
 The result will be a branching narrative.
 The first figure below shows the appearance of this narrative in the developer view, the second shows what the game will look like to the player:

 {% include figure.html filename="Figure7.jpg" caption="Figure 7.
 Branching Narrative in Twine" %}